ritabc/beep-boop/README.md

 * This program will print 'Beep' when any number containing a zero is entered
   * Example Input: 10
   * Example Output: ["Beep"]
-* This program will print 'Boop' when any containing a 1 is entered
+* This program will print 'Boop' when any number containing a 1 is entered
   * Example Input: 14
   * Example Output: ["Beep"]
 * This program will print "I'm sorry, Dave.
 I'm afraid I can't do that." if any number is given that is divisible by 3